j54j6/ESPBase/README.md

         Captive Portal (register and saving to LittleFS (using Filemanager)) MQTT
         Webserver + custom service add
-        ServiceSearch (NetworkIdent by j54j6) - later as JServiceManager udp Communication
+        ServiceSearch (NetworkIdent by j54j6) - later as JServiceManager with SSDP, UPnP and all common discovery protocols udp Communication
         Network: captive Portal for easy SignUp
         Network: MDNS Support